Transform Your Proposal Story:

-My husband and I have a great proposal story, but that’s not the kind of proposal story I’m referring to.
+My husband and I have a great proposal story, but that’s not the kind of proposal stories I’m referring to.

 Every business proposal and RFP response has a variety of perspectives.
-Proposals have multiple stories, each colored by the lense of perspective.
+Proposals have multiple stories, each colored by the lens of perspective.

-So who are the characters in a proposal story?
+So who are the characters in proposal stories?
 What are their perspectives?
 It’s easy to say that there are just two.
 But let’s dig a bit deeper.

 Yes, two perspectives of a proposal are seller and buyer.
 And each frequently consists of more than two people.

 Is the client a one-person shop?
 Or will many representatives of your client influence the decision that results from your proposal?

 Likewise, is your business a one-person shop?
 Or do multiple colleagues influence your proposal stories?

 Chances are, there are multiple players both influencing your proposal and your client’s decision.

 Who are the players in your client’s organization?
 With whom does your organization have the best relationship?
 Who will be impacted by choosing your solution?
 Who is ultimately responsible for purchasing decisions?